jenyss/DataFrameWorkerAgent/README.md

 # DataFrameWorkerAgent
-The DataFrame Worker Agent is a JupyterLab-based tool for processing free-text queries about DataFrames.
-It converts these queries into Python code to retrieve the requested information.
-Additionally, it uses Tavily as a tool to fetch detailed information related to the retrieved data. _**This last step can be done from the LangGraph framework without invoking an LLM and was implemented just to illustrate one possible implementation of LLM tool calling.**_
+This DataFrame Worker Agent lets you query Excel files.
+It loads spreadsheets into a DataFrame and translates user question into Pandas query to extract the requested information.
+Additionally, it integrates Tavily to fetch detailed information related to the results. _**This last step can be done from the LangGraph framework without invoking an LLM and was implemented just to illustrate one possible implementation of LLM tool calling.**_

 If you need an Agent that works efficiently with Excel sheets and answers questions related to your data then the [ExcelWorkerReActAgent](https://github.com/jenyss/ExcelWorkerReActAgent) is a much better choice.